The Tale of Four Dervishes

 Octagon Press (2003)

-series by acclaimed Sufi author and teacher Idries Shah.
-Once
+the Nasrudin series by acclaimed Sufi author and teacher Idries Shah.

-again, Nasrudin's humorous adventures contain a hidden wisdom
+Once again, Nasrudin's humorous adventures contain hidden wisdom, which

 |